On localization sequences in the algebraic K-theory of ring spectra: The -theory fiber of a localization of rings

 \begin{proposition}[Lurie] Let $A$ be an $\EE_1$-ring, and let $S\subseteq\pi_*A$ be a multiplicatively closed set satisfying the right Ore condition.
 Then, \begin{enumerate} \item there is an $\EE_1$-ring $S^{-1}A$ and an $\EE_1$-ring map $A\rightarrow S^{-1}A$, where $\pi_*S^{-1}A\iso S^{-1}\pi_*A$; \item the induced functor $\Mod_A\rightarrow\Mod_{S^{-1}A}$ is a localization; \item the induced functor $\Mod_A\rightarrow\Mod_{S^{-1}A}$ has as fiber the full subcategory $\Mod_A^{\mathrm{Nil}(S)}$ of $S$-nilpotent $A$-modules, i.e., those right $A$-modules $M$ such that for every homogeneous element $x\in\pi_*M$, there exists $s\in S$ such that $xs=0$. \end{enumerate} \end{proposition}

-\begin{proof} For (1), see~\cite{ha}*{Proposition 7.2.4.20} and~\cite{ha}*{Proposition 7.2.4.25}.
+\begin{proof} For (1), see~\cite{ha}*{Proposition 7.2.4.20} and~\cite{ha}*{Remark 7.2.4.26}.
 This identifies $S^{-1}A$ with an $\EE_1$-ring $A[S^{-1}]$, which is by definition the endomorphism algebra of the image of $A$ under a functor $\Mod_A\rightarrow\Mod_A^{\mathrm{Loc}(S)}$ and serves as a compact generator for $\Mod_A^{\mathrm{Loc}(S)}$.
-This functor is a localization with kernel the $S$-nilpotent $A$-modules by~\cite{ha}*{Remark 7.2.4.18}.
+This functor is a localization with kernel the $S$-nilpotent $A$-modules by~\cite{ha}*{Proposition~7.2.4.17}.
 This proves (2) and (3). \end{proof}

 The result of this section identifies the fiber in $\K$-theory of an Ore localization generated by a single element.
-The role of $S$-nilpotent complexes has also been studied by Barwick~\cite{barwick-highercats}*{Proposition 11.15}.
-Our identification below of a special $S$-nilpotent complex can be viewed as a partial generalization of the work of Neeman and Ranicki~\cite{neeman-ranicki} to noncommutative $\EE_1$-rings.
+The role of $S$-nilpotent modules has also been studied by Barwick~\cite{barwick-highercats}*{Proposition 11.15}.
+Our identification below of a special $S$-nilpotent module can be viewed as a partial generalization of the work of Neeman and Ranicki~\cite{neeman-ranicki} to noncommutative $\EE_1$-rings.

 \begin{theorem} Let $A$ be an $\EE_1$-ring, and let $S=\{1,r,r^2,\ldots\}$ be a multiplicatively closed subset of $\pi_*A$ satisfying the right Ore condition and generated by a single homogeneous element $r\in\pi_dA$.
-If $M$ denotes the cofiber of the map $\Sigma^dA\rightarrow A$ of right $A$-modules, then there is a fiber sequence
+If $M$ denotes the cofiber of the map $\Sigma^dA\xrightarrow{r} A$ of right $A$-modules, then there is a fiber sequence

 of spectra. \end{theorem}

 \begin{proof} By Proposition~\ref{prop:ore}, there is a localization sequence

 It follows that after taking compact objects we obtain an exact sequence